Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Conclusions

 \section{Conclusions}

 In this paper, we represented the set of highways from our study area as a network and calculated the topological vulnerability index.
-Using the (geo) approach (Santos {\it et al.}, 2017b), it was possible to represent the results in a Geographical Information System.
+Using the (geo) approach (\cite{Santos2019a, Seron2019}), it was possible to represent the results in a Geographical Information System.

 In our case study, in the south region of Brazil, there are some elements with vulnerability index of approximately 5\%, therefore a flood impairing the traffic on this highway's element can reduce the efficiency of this transportation network by approximately 5\%.
 Also, there are elements high topological vulnerability index close to urban flood areas, for example, in the cities of Mafra and Rio Negrinho, where the BR-280 highway crosses the Negrinho River.
 This area is marked by several records of floods in the rainy season (susceptibility component), which makes traffic unfeasible in the region (impact).
 In the study area, the State of Santa Catarina, in Brazil, there is a heavy flow of people and goods, with some important national and international ports and airports.